-Employment discrimination lawyers, like the ones at Leeds Brown Law, P.C., help workers in New York City and on Long Island, understand their rights and pursue legal recourse when their employers treat them in an unlawful manner.
+Our employment discrimination lawyers, help workers in New York City and on Long Island, understand their rights and pursue legal recourse when their employers treat them in an unlawful manner.
 We represent clients in most job discrimination cases but have a unique understanding of the various ways that women, in particular, can become victims of workplace misconduct.

-If you have experienced discrimination in your workplace because of your gender, pregnancy, because you have children or are nursing a child, consider speaking with someone at Leeds Brown to find out if you have the right to file a claim against your employer.
+If you have experienced discrimination in your workplace because of your gender, pregnancy, because you have children or are nursing a child, consider speaking with someone to find out if you have the right to file a claim against your employer.

 The Pregnancy Discrimination Act (PDA) and New York State Human Rights Law (NYSHRL) are the federal and state laws that make it illegal for an employer to discriminate against a woman because she is pregnant.
 Pregnancy discrimination may also be a form of gender discrimination, disability discrimination or familial status discrimination and at times they overlap.
 As with much legislation, NYSHRL is broader and provides more protection to employees than the federal law.

 Have you been in any of the following situations?

 - You are denied a job because you are pregnant